 I’m a blogger and a company wants me to attend the launch of its new product.
 They will fly me to the launch and put me up in a hotel for a couple of nights.
 They aren’t paying me or giving me anything else.
 If I write a blog sharing my thoughts about the product, should I disclose anything?

-Simply posting a picture of a product in social media, such as on Pinterest, or a video of you using it could convey that you like and approve of the product.
+Simply posting a picture of a product on social media, such as on Pinterest, or a video of you using it, could convey – even without words – that you like and approve of the product.
 If it does convey that kind of positive message, the post is an endorsement.
 Of course, if you don’t have any relationship with the advertiser, your posts aren’t subject to the FTC Act, no matter what you show or say about the product.
 The FTC Act covers only endorsements that can be attributed to an advertiser or marketer.

-If I post a picture of myself to Instagram and tag the brand of dress I’m wearing, but don’t say anything about the brand in my description of the picture, is that an endorsement?
+If I post a picture of myself to Instagram and tag the brand of dress I’m wearing, but I don’t say anything about the brand in my description of the picture, is that an endorsement?
 And, even if it is an endorsement, wouldn’t my followers understand that I only tag the brands of my sponsors?

 My Facebook page identifies my employer.
 Should I include an additional disclosure when I post on Facebook about how useful one of our products is?

 Yes.
 People reading your posts in their news feed – or on your profile page – might not know where you work or what products your employer makes.
 In addition, many businesses are so diversified that readers might not realize that the products you’re talking about are sold by your company.

 A famous athlete has millions of followers on Twitter and is well known as a spokesperson for a particular product.
 Does the athlete have to disclose being paid in every tweet about the product?